 Embarking on a Road Trip in Crete

 Driving in Crete is one of the best experiences you can pick for an unforgettable vacation.
 It was the way we used to tour the island before we moved here and, for me, it remains the most exciting kind of trip.

 Crete is the perfect road trip destination, offering a safe highway for less-experienced divers, as well as some of the most breathtaking mountain roads for intrepid adventurers.

 Since road-tripping in Crete is what I love doing the most, I’ve written the following guides to help you plan a road trip, prepare an itinerary, and to pack the right things in your car:

-- Tips for driving and for renting a car in Crete
+- Tips for driving and renting a car in Crete

 - Planning a road trip in Crete

 - Crete itinerary for 3 (or fewer) weeks

 - What to pack for a road trip in Crete